Sizing and performance¶

 We have established results for a number of different software configurations:

 - Single Notary.
-This uses the simple single node notary in non-validating mode.
-It persists to a Microsoft SQL Server database running on a distinct VM, both for notary specific data and other regular node data persistence.
-These notaries always ran on an 8 core VM.
+In Corda Enterprise 3 this uses the simple single node notary in non-validating mode.
+It persists to a Microsoft SQL Server database running on a distinct VM or server, both for notary specific data and other regular node data persistence.
+In Figure 3, these notaries always ran on an 8 core VM and on dedicated hardware the same as the nodes in Figure 1, although it was overkill and something lesser would be suitable as the load is not as significant as it is for other nodes.
+For Corda Enterprise 4, the notary is actually using a slightly enhanced implementation that is less of a bottleneck and will be released in a later point release of Corda Enterprise.

 - Open Source.
-This uses the latest available open source Corda at the time of the test, persisting to an in-process H2 database.
+In Figure 3, this uses the latest available open source Corda at the time of the test, persisting to an in-process H2 database.

 - External Bridge (SenderReceiver).
-This hosts the inbound and outbound peer-to-peer traffic endpoint in a separate JVM process, rather than embedded in the main node JVM process.
+This is the Corda Firewall.
+In Figure 3, this hosts the inbound and outbound peer-to-peer traffic endpoint in a separate JVM process, rather than embedded in the main node JVM process.

-We used the following Azure VM types for the nodes in this testing:
+We used the following Azure VM types for the nodes in the original Corda Enterprise 3.0 testing shown in Figure 3:

 |Azure VM type||# Cores|